engula/engula.github.io/docs/posts/tutorial-0.2.md

 }
 ```

+You can run it again and see what it will done to your `/tmp/engula`.

-Nice, everything just works!
-But a storage engine that simply stores data in memory and local files doesn't seem very exciting, right?
-Fine, don't worry, we get a third kernel for you, a gRPC kernel.
-This kernel is more interesting because it makes Engula very different from traditional storage engines.
+Nice, you have tried two kernels now, and everything just works.
+But a storage engine that can store data in memory and local files doesn't seem very exciting, right?
+Fine, but don't worry, we get a third kernel for you, a gRPC kernel.
+This kernel is more interesting because it makes Engula very different from other storage engines you may ever seen.

 ## Remote kernel

-**A gRPC kernel allows you to run an embedded engine along with your database while storing data in a remote kernel.** The remote kernel, in turn, stores data in a remote journal and a remote storage.
-You don't need to know how they work.
+A gRPC kernel allows you to run an embedded engine along with your database while storing data in a remote kernel.
+The remote kernel, in turn, stores data in a remote journal and a remote storage.
+But you don't need to know how they work for now.
 You just need to understand their relationship to connect them together.

 ![Kernel](../images/tutorial-0.2-kernel.drawio.svg)

 Simply speaking, to use a gRPC kernel, you need to start a journal server and a storage server first.
 Then start a kernel server that connects to the journal server and the storage server.
-Then you can connect to the kernel server and run your engine on it.
+After that, you can connect to the kernel server and run your engine on it.
 Engula 0.2 provides an `engula` binary to start those servers.
 It's not complicated.
 Let's try it out!

 You need to install the `engula` binary first: